 The European Observer on Fundamental Right’s Respect is a joint project of the Lelio and Lisli Basso Foundation, the Interdepartmental Centre for Research in European Communities Law at the University of Bologna, and European Magistrates for Democracy and Freedoms.
 Its web site includes European legislation and case law relating to human rights, as well as national case law from the member states of the EU, judicial decisions from other jurisdictions, and other legislative documents.
 There is also a bimonthly newsletter available, January 2007 onwards.

 The European Union Agency for Fundamental Rights (FRA) is an advisory body, established in 2007 to help protect human rights within the EU by collecting evidence about the status of fundamental rights and providing advice based on that evidence.
-The “Publications & resources” section of its web site includes a database of case law abstracts with links to full text where available, and a wide variety of publications including reports, studies, and discussion papers, and recent annual reports.
-The Register of Documents (within “About the FRA”) includes a link to the full text of the Charter of Fundamental Rights of the European Union (2007).
+Its web site includes information about its work, and a searchable full text of the EU Charter of Fundamental Rights.
+The “Tools” section includes a database of case law abstracts with links to full text where available, as well as other databases, information sources, and guides to good practice.
+“Products” includes a wide variety of publications including reports, studies, and discussion papers, and recent annual reports.
+A register of official documents on the site can be found under “About FRA”.

-Official information website for the Claims Resolution Tribunal of the Holocaust Victim Assets Litigation against Swiss banks and other Swiss entities.
-The site includes rules of the tribunal, court documents, details of awards made (arranged alphabetically by claimant’s surname), and the latest list of Swiss accounts that the tribunal believe belonged to victims of Nazi persecution
+Official information website for the Claims Resolution Tribunal (CRT) of the Holocaust Victim Assets Litigation against Swiss banks and other Swiss entities.
+The CRT completed its work and closed its offices in 2012 but its web site remains accessible.
+Content includes the rules of the tribunal, court documents and details of awards made.

 HUDOC is the official database of the case law of the European Convention on Human Rights.
 Content includes judgments, screening panel decisions and admissibility decisions of the European Court of Human Rights 1959 to date; public reports and admissibility decisions of the defunct European Commission on Human Rights complete from 1986 to 1999, with some earlier decisions; and resolutions of the Committee of Ministers 1959 to 2004.
-For more detailed information on the contents of the database and guidance on searching there is a downloadable HUDOC Internet Manual (pdf).
+The HUDOC User Manual (downloadable via the Help tab) provides detailed information on database content and guidance on searching.

 The full text of the UK’s Human Rights Act Act 1998 on the Legislation.gov.uk site.
 There is an option to view either the original version as enacted or an updated version.

 Human Rights Education Associates is an international non-governmental organisation which supports human rights learning and training.
-In the “Resource Centre” there is a library of documents, databases including a directory of organisations involved in human rights education, and an extensive links section.
-The “Learning Centre” contains a collection of subject-based study guides.
+The site contains a collection of subject-based study guides.

 Human Rights First (formerly the Lawyers Committee for Human Rights) is an American advocacy organisation based in New York and Washington DC.
 The site includes details of their current work on asylum, refugees, and security detainees.
 Relevant US legislation is included along with press releases and details of current publications.